JoelStansbury/PDFDigitizer/README.md

 ## Features
 ### Cytoscape
 `Folders`, `PDF Documents`, and `Sections` have a tab labeled `Cytoscape`.
 This runs a tfidf similarity calculation over all nodes beneath the selected item.
 I.e. if you select the root node, then all defined nodes will be included in the calculation.
 However, only those with a link to another node will be drawn (this is for speed, may change this in the future).

+The color of each node denotes the pdf document it originated from.

 ![image](https://user-images.githubusercontent.com/48299585/140627461-2685fe18-d918-461c-b678-86ca5f1f6a8e.png)

 Selecting a node in the graph will highlight the node in the `DocTree`.
 Clicking the node in the `DocTree` will render the first page of the node.